 [edit Mar-2020: after one year of being used and then washed on average once a week, each of the Decathlon T-shirts I bought and which I was previously recommending started to stink of something synthetic during the workout.
 Hardly an ideal situation, especially considering that any kind of smell is particularly repulsive to women.

-I went back to Decathlon, only to find out that not only did the T-shirt still have 34% of everyday polyester within it, but to add insult to injury said cheap polyester was now even recycled, and the previously tight V-shaped neck had become a tight vest-like round neck.
+I went back to Decathlon, only to find out that not only did the T-shirt still have 34% of everyday polyester in it, but to add insult to injury said cheap polyester now was even recycled, and the previously tight V-shaped neck had become a tight vest-like round neck.
 As such, my only choice was to write off that T-shirt model and remove my previous recommendation.

 For now, I have settled with some Zara “deluxe” T-shirts made of 100% cotton.
 They are a bit too loose around the waist for my liking, but they are tight enough around the shoulders and the chest, the neck is not vest-like, and most importantly they don’t release a synthetic stink during the workout.
 Let’s see if this is still true in one year’s time – end of edit]

-When it comes to shoes, use your fantasy: they are mainly a cherry on the cake if you have done the other things correctly.
-I’d recommend you stay away from Nice Guys shoes (Converse, casual Adidas and Puma models like the “Stan Smith”, Nike “lifestyle” models) and from Clueless shoes (old-fashioned white runners).
-Icon models like the Air Max are not ideal for lifting weights, and on the other hand powerlifting shoes are an overkill for most guys, but if you like this latter model, just go ahead with it.
+When it comes to shoes, use your fantasy: they are mainly a cherry on the cake if you have done the other things right.
+I recommend you stay away from Nice Guys shoes (e.g. Converse, casual Adidas and Puma models like the “Stan Smith”, Nike “lifestyle” models, etc) and from Clueless shoes (i.e. old-fashioned white runners).
+Icon models like the Air Max are not ideal for lifting weights, and powerlifting shoes are an overkill for most guys, but if you like this latter model, just go ahead with it.
 I personally went with the:

 ● Nike – Zoom Winflo 4 Shield (black/orange)